zachalbert/ldthw/_typography/021-typography-picking-typefaces-2.md

   * Leave your design document open on your computer so it's the first thing you see when you log in, and sleep on it.
 Sometimes a little bit of distance can make a difficult decision much easier.
   * Get critique from another designer, or failing that, ask non-designers for their opinions.
 Remember to [take feedback well]({{ site.baseurl }}{% link _basics/030-critique-taking-feedback.md %}).
   * Research the history of all the typefaces in question.
 Sometimes, the history of a typeface is enough to sway you one way or the other.
   * Once you've done all those things, flip a coin and remember you can change your decision later.
-This might seem like silly advice, but if you've gone through all the previous steps, then you're likely overanalyzing.
+This might seem like silly advice, but if you've gone through all the previous steps and still can't decide, then you're likely overanalyzing.
 Make a random choice so you can maintain your momentum.

 Once you've narrowed it down to a pair of fonts, you're ready to move on to the next lesson.
 Congratulations — the hard part is over!
-Hang on to this design file.
+Hang on to this design file so you can use it in the next lesson.